A few months ago, I started noticing something strange on my own website.

-AI Overviews are Google’s AI-generated answers at the top of some search results.
+AI Overviews are AI-generated answers that Google shows at the top of some search results.

-They summarize information from different sources and show links for users who want to read more.
-Google describes them as a way to help people get key information faster.
+They summarize information from different sources and may include links for users who want to explore more.

 Simple example: